walterfreeman/phys307/syllabus.md

 Don't underestimate the effort it will take to do (2) and (3) well; in this class, writing your code is only the first step.

 We will grade the project reports and give you a grade, and give them back to you with comments.
-If you get a low grade, you should meet with the teaching staff (probably Nick) and arrange to revise and resubmit your report for a higher grade.
+If you get a low grade, you should meet with the teaching staff and arrange to revise and resubmit your report for a higher grade.

 ### Grading philosophy: